Keeping the Lights On and the Gas Flowing

 JEMENA GAS NETWORK

 In response to the COVID-19 pandemic, we have been working with our customers and stakeholders to understand the sort of support we can provide them at this time.
+Also, view our Information in other languages page for some general gas information.

 Planned network maintenance